The biggest science and engineering festival in Manitoba is back!

 If you are looking to socializing your kids with other little minds or the passionate scientists, try any of the booths from “DNA Extraction” and “Mission Immunity” to “Arctic Science Station” and “Healthy Lungs, Healthy Lives”.

-We have hands-on activities in booths such as “Theremin's Music” where you can play a musical instrument based on radio frequency; “Critter Dipping” where you can catch and release various invertebrates from Oak Hammock Marsh with a plastic spoon; and “MAW Rocket Lab” where rockets get built and kids get to hit targets with them and get a "Rocket Scientist" badges after.
+We have hands-on activities in booths such as “Theremin's Music” where you can play a musical instrument based on radio frequency; “Critter Dipping” where you can catch and release various invertebrates from Oak Hammock Marsh with a plastic spoon; and “UMSATS: Rockets and Satellites” where you can see a display of their competition satellite and rocket.

 However, if you want a calmer, less interactive experience, you can watch the “Prairie Wildlife Rehabilitation Centre Show” in the quad, or take a walk through the “Cretaceous Menagerie” to explore skeletal replicas of gigantic creatures and different types of rocks and minerals.
 There is also the “Sensory-friendly Quiet Space”, a room where anyone needing a few minutes of quiet is welcome to sit and relax until they are ready to explore some more!